dam90/astrometry/README.md

 ## Details

-If you are familiar with Docker, usage is pretty straightforward both for starting the NOVA server or for using command-line utilities within the astrometry container.
+If you are familiar with Docker, usage is pretty straightforward.
+If you're not familiar with Docker, do some research.
+I'll be a bit verbose below just in case.

 ### Download